top of page

 See below for the schedule & descriptions of classes.
 In the schedule is listed the at the door prices for single classes and dances if you can't make the full weekend.

-Lindy Hop Track Classes with Jon & Annabel
+Lindy Hop Track Classes with Bobby & Annabel

 The main track classes of the weekend, categorized by level.
 There will be no level testing, so read through the descriptions to get an idea of what classes you'd like to try!